 So, if you have any questions or want to know more, please contact me on the home page and I'll be happy to get into it more.

-Or you can find the whole story in my book, which will be released by Turner Publishing in September.
+Or you can find the whole story in my book, Breaking Into TV Writing.

 Image Source: CBS, NBC, Warner Bros.